aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/shape/mastershape/_index.md

 ---
 title: MasterShape
 second_title: Aspose.Diagram for .NET API Reference
 description: This attribute may only be present in shapes that are members of a group shape and the group is an instance of a master.
-The attribute contains an ID that references the corresponding sub-shape in the master.
+The attribute contains an ID that references the corresponding subshape in the master.
 type: docs
-weight: 410
+weight: 420
 url: /net/aspose.diagram/shape/mastershape/
 ---
 ## Shape.MasterShape property